Why Fish in Algonquin Park?

-There are many places where you can fish from a motorboat with all the electronic accoutrements of modern fishing.
-Too often, the quality of the fishing in easily accessible areas deteriorates over the years due to a variety of factors, including over-fishing and the weakening of natural fish populations due to the introduction of hatchery fish, non-native fish stocks and other invasive species.
-Fortunately, there are a few places, like the interior of Algonquin Park, where the native fishery remains more or less undisturbed and is naturally reproducing.
-This is why dedicated fishermen will leave the metal-flake bass boat at home and fish from a canoe in Algonquin Park.
+There are some lakes in Algonquin Park where you can fish from a motorboat, complete with all the electronic accoutrements of modern fishing.
+Too often, unfortunately, the quality of the fishing in easily accessible areas deteriorates over the years due to a variety of factors, including over-fishing and the weakening of natural fish populations when hatchery fish, non-native fish stocks or invasive species are introduced.
+Fortunately, there are places, like the interior of Algonquin Park, where the native fishery remains more or less undisturbed and is naturally reproducing.
+This is why dedicated fishermen will leave their metal-flake bass boats at home and fish from a canoe, deep within Algonquin Park.

 Can I Really Catch Fish From A Canoe?

 Where Are The Big Ones?

 A little secrecy is understandable.
-People like to protect their “secret stashes”, whether it is a fishing destination, powder snow run, photography hotspot or swimming hole.
-When someone works hard to get somewhere, and gains precious knowledge and experience through research, trial and error, perseverance, getting skunked a few times, and hitting the jackpot a few other times, they are not likely to be inclined to simply give that information away freely.
-There are other good reasons to keep certain information to yourself, number one being resource protection.
+People like to protect their “secret stashes,” whether it’s a fishing destination, powder snow run, photography hotspot or private swimming hole.
+When people work hard to get somewhere or gain precious knowledge and experience through research, trial and error or perseverance – perhaps even getting skunked a few times and hitting the jackpot other times – they are not likely to be inclined to simply give that information away freely.
+Another good reason to keep certain information to yourself, of course, could simply be resource protection.

 Know Your Fish